LucMiaz/PFASGroups/docs/_build/html/_sources/pfas_definitions.rst.txt

 **Reference**: `Schymanski et al., PFASSTRUCTV5 annotated structure database
 <https://zenodo.org/record/7370805>`_

 PFASTRUCTv5 is a curated database of PFAS structures.
-HalogenGroups ships an integrated classifier that reproduces the binary PFAS/non-PFAS label from this database for molecules whose structural motifs overlap with the library groups.
+PFASGroups ships an integrated classifier that reproduces the binary PFAS/non-PFAS label from this database for molecules whose structural motifs overlap with the library groups.